-My dad is a good and honest man who eats Heinz Cream of Tomato Soup with thick-cut white bread at least three times a week.
-My dad will say, sincerely, when we've forced him to take us to Wagamama, and he is eating his ramen: "This is nice but would be better with some nice bread," and by "nice bread," he means thick-cut white sandwich bread.
-My dad uses Head and Shoulders Original shampoo.
-My dad doesn't drink water; he just has tea with two sugars all throughout the day.
-My dad likes going on vacation to the same place.
-My dad supports Tottenham Hotspur and gets pissed when the team loses, which is a lot.
-My dad will talk obnoxiously loudly, not realizing that the people next to him are wondering what's going on, and when he sneezes, he makes an incredibly loud noise that sounds like he's shouting "HANIYA!"
-But he insists he's not doing it deliberately.
+My dad is a good honest man who eats Heinz Cream of Tomato Soup with thick cut white bread at least three times a week.
+My dad will say, sincerely, when we've forced him to take us to Wagamama and he is eating his ramen: "This is nice, but would be better with some nice bread," and by nice bread he means Kingsmill thick cut.
+My dad uses Head and Shoulders Original.
+My dad doesn't drink water; he just has mug-tea with two sugars all through the day.
+My dad likes going on holiday to the same place.
+My dad supports Tottenham Hotspur and gets cross when they lose, which is a lot.
+My dad will talk obnoxiously loudly, not realising that the people next to him are wondering what's going on, and when my dad sneezes he makes an incredibly loud noise that sounds like he's shouting "HANIYA!", but he insists he's not doing it deliberately.

 My dad is the best dad in the world.
 But is he woke?
-Of course he's not woke; he's a white British man in his 50s, maybe 60s; I don't know.
-But by God he means well and has no ill will in his heart.
-This is why I'm convinced that if he was in his 20s now, he'd be the most politically correct person of them all.
+Of course he's not woke; he's a white British man in his fifties, maybe sixties, I don't know.
+But by god he means well and has no ill will in his heart.
+This is why I'm convinced that if he was in his twenties now, he'd be the most politically correct lad of them all.
 So over the course of a few weeks, I'm going to see if I can enlighten him to the new ways of the world.

 This week, I asked him to explain the gender pay gap.